QuinnsCode/RustyBuns/README.md

 **Your web app, shipped as a native binary, with a server you can move anywhere.**

 Write TypeScript.
-Opt into Rust when something is slow.
-Reuse the React you already have.
+Opt into Rust when you want to.
+Reuse React code you already have.
 Put the server wherever you want it.

-*(Or Patina Dog, if the bakery lawyers show up. 🐕)*
+*(Or Patina Dog, if the bakery or crustacean lawyers show up. 🐕)*

 ---

-## 🧭 The idea in one breath
+## 🧭 The idea

 Bun beside the browser.
 Rust behind either one when you opt in.
 React reused as is.
 A server that runs next to you, in a container, or on the edge, and the client can't tell the difference.